 The body is the brain.

-The mission of Hope Mohr Dance is to create, present and foster outstanding contemporary art at the intersection of the body and the brain.
+The mission of Hope Mohr Dance is to create, present and foster outstanding art at the intersection of the body and the brain.

 “The emergence of new, transformative, even revolutionary creativity occurs at the juncture between the production of art and the exercise of deep critical thought.” --Garrett Hongo